misscyborgtech/Unit01_AcarneQuoteGenerator/readme.md

-# 🌀 Arcane Quote Generator
+# 🌀 Arcane Quotes Generator

 This project is a random quote generator inspired by the **Arcane** series.
 It dynamically selects and displays a quote in the browser, with a custom visual style tailored to each character.